Why I Use Lightroom for Editing Wedding Images

 One thing that I like about Capture One that Lightroom does not have is Focus Masking.
 This is a feature that, when turned on, overlays a color over the portions of the image that are in focus, which can aid in spotting potentially out-of-focus images without having to zoom in.

-I'm hopeful Lightroom not only adds this feature in a future version, but improves on it.
+I'm hopeful Lightroom not only adds these kinds of features in a future version, but improves on them.
 Specifically, leveraging the kind of processing that has enabled the amazing AI masking feature set, I could definitely see Adobe implementing a more powerful and comprehensive method of identifying and flagging images where focus may have been missed.

-Rather than simply showing an overlay that indicates in-focus portions of the image as Capture One does, Lightroom could instead intelligently analyze the image and determine what it thinks should be in focus, and if it's not, flag the shot for manual review.
+Rather than simply showing an overlay that indicates in-focus portions of the image or showing a close up of faces as Capture One does, Lightroom could instead intelligently analyze the image and determine what it thinks should be in focus, and if it's not, flag the shot for manual review.
 They could take this even further by also detecting blinks, which would be helpful for large group shots.

 Indeed, in the surveys that Adobe periodically sends out to customers, there have been indications that this kind of functionality is planned or at least being considered.